SignTools/SignTools-Builder/README.md

    rm master.zip
    ```

-Important:

 > :warning: **Remember to update the signing files from above every time that you update the signing service.
 Otherwise you may experience random issues.**

-This server requires the use of an authentication key so that only the web service can control your builder.
-However, there is no built-in support for HTTPS or any other form of encryption.
-Therefore:

-> :warning: **Anybody with access to the builder's network can potentially manipulate the builder to execute any code that they want on your machine.**

-To prevent this, only deploy this server in a trusted environment, or even better, wrap the server in HTTPS yourself using a reverse proxy like nginx.
+## Running

-The authentication key has to be at least 8 characters long.
+You need to make up an authentication key.
+It has to be at least 8 characters long.
 Note it down - you will need to put it in your `ios-signer-service`'s configuration file later on.

-## Running

-When starting the server, you will want to use the same auth key and signing files from above and pass them as arguments:
+To start the server, use the auth key and signing files from before and pass them as arguments:

 ```bash
 ./ios-signer-builder -key "SOME_SECRET_KEY" -files "ios-signer-ci-master"